 Biomedical Sciences covers all the scientific disciplines that underpin medicine.
-Our integrated Masters Degree programme covers biochemistry, physiology and pathology as applied to normal and diseased stated.
-The programme will lead you from the fundamentals of Biomedical Science to ongoing research, providing you with the key skills to critical appraise the latest research.
+Our degree programme focuses on the biochemical, physiological and pathological aspects as applied to normal and disease states.
 Graduates in biomedical sciences are in demand in a variety of areas of employment.
 You will undertake a balanced programme where you will gain the relevant practical skills and academic knowledge required for a career in this subject area.